math2001/live-svg/README.md

 Start a server in the current working directory to serve svgs, live

 Usage:
   --help: display help message and exit
   --port <int>: port to use [default: 6336]

 Examples:
-$ live-svg             -> Just starts the
+  $ live-svg             -> Starts the server
   $ live-svg --port 8000 -> Starts the server on port 8000
-$ live-svg mysvg.svg   -> Starts the server in the CWD and open mysvg.svg
+  $ live-svg mysvg.svg   -> Starts the server and open mysvg.svg
                             in the browser

 See https://github.com/math2001/live-svg for more infos